terra-money/docs/docs/dev/spec-market.md

 [^2]: For a more in-depth treatment of our updated market-making algorithm, check Nick Platias's SFBW 2019 presentation [here](https://agora.terra.money/t/terra-stability-swap-mechanism-deep-dive-at-sfbw/135).

-With Constant Product, we define a value $CP$ set to the size of the Terra pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps through adjusting the spread.
+With Constant Product, we define a value $CP$ set to the size of the Terra pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps by adjusting the spread.

 ::: warning Note:
 Our implementation of Constant Product diverges from Uniswap's, as we use the fiat value of Luna instead of the size of the Luna pool.
 This nuance means changes in Luna's price don't affect the product, but rather the size of the Luna pool.